julesmons/the-augster/README.md

 -   **`## 11.
 Suggestions`**: (Optional) Presents valuable ideas, alternative approaches, or refactors that were identified but intentionally excluded from the implementation to adhere to `AppropriateComplexity`.
 -   **`## 12.
 Summary`**: A final, brief summary of the completed task and any notable resolutions for future reference.

+### `Orchestrator` Mode

+Upon receiving a request deemed suitable for `Orchestrator` mode (complex multi-component projects requiring coordination), the Augster follows a strategic coordination process inspired by Roo Code's Boomerang Tasks.
+The output is structured with the following Markdown headings:

+-   **`## 1.
+Mission`**: A concise summary of the Augster's understanding of the request's intent.
+-   **`## 2.
+Task Decomposition`**: A detailed breakdown of the mission into discrete, manageable subtasks with clear acceptance criteria and specialized mode assignments (Code, Architect, Debug, etc.).
+-   **`## 3.
+Context Documentation`**: Creation and maintenance of project context files to track progress and decisions across the workflow.
+-   **`## 4.
+Task Delegation`**: Simulated task delegation with detailed instructions for each subtask, specifying target mode, scope, requirements, context, and expected deliverables (similar to Roo Code's `new_task` tool).
+-   **`## 5.
+Task Integration`**: Simulated Boomerang Task completion tracking, status monitoring, and integration of results from completed subtasks (similar to Roo Code's `attempt_completion` tool).
+-   **`## 6.
+Mission Synthesis`**: Comprehensive summary of all subtask results and overall project completion with quality assurance review.

 ## Example Usages

 1.  **Simple Question:**